digidigital/quakejs-installer/README.md

 DONE!
 Open a supported browser and open http://127.0.0.1

 ## Customize your server
 If you have followed the steps above you have created a very basic Q3A-Server.
-Before opyu run the installer you can easily customize your server by changing the settings in the installerconfig.cfg, simply dropping files in the appropriate folders or even preparing URL-lists with ZIP-files (e. g. containing maps, skins or texture packs) that are automatically downloaded for you.
+Before you run the installer you can easily customize your server by changing the settings in the installerconfig.cfg, by simply dropping files in the appropriate folders or even preparing URL-lists with ZIP-files (e. g. containing maps, skins or texture packs) that are automatically downloaded for you.

 ### installerconfig.cfg
 First you should open the *installerconfig.cfg* and change the settings as needed.